peteroupc/peteroupc.github.io/random.md

 Once data with enough entropy is gathered, it might need to be condensed into a seed to initialize a PRNG with.
 Following (Cliff et al., 2009)<sup>[**(19)**](#Note19)</sup>, it is suggested to generate an N-bit seed using an HMAC (hash-based message authentication code); in that sense, take data with at least as many bits of entropy as the HMAC size in bits, generate the HMAC with that data, then truncate the HMAC to N bits.
 See also NIST SP 800-90B sec.
 3.1.5.1 and RFC 4086 sec.
 4.2 and 5.2.

-<a id=Wildly_Different_Seeds></a>
+<a id=Wildly_Varying_Seeds></a>
-### Wildly Different Seeds
+### Wildly Varying Seeds

-For noncryptographic and seeded PRNGs, an application ought to generate seeds that vary wildly from previously generated seeds, to reduce the risk of using the same seed and therefore generating the same sequence of "random" numbers<sup>[**(20)**](#Note20)</sup>.
+For noncryptographic and seeded PRNGs, an application ought to generate seeds likely to vary wildly from previously generated seeds, to reduce the risk of using the same seed and therefore generating the same sequence of "random" numbers<sup>[**(20)**](#Note20)</sup>.
 In this sense, the following kinds of seeds are preferred, from most to least:

 1. A bit sequence from a cryptographic RNG.
 2. A seed extracted from hard-to-predict sources (see "Seed Generation" above).
 3. A hash of several cycle counters.
 4. A hash of timestamps with finer than millisecond granularity.
-5. A hash of the concatenation of a monotonic counter and additional data.
+5. A hash of the concatenation of a monotonically increasing number and additional data.
-6. A hash of a monotonic counter.
+6. A hash of a monotonically increasing number.
 7. A timestamp with finer than millisecond granularity.
-8. A monotonic counter starting "randomly" or at a timestamp.
+8. A monotonically increasing number starting "randomly" or at a timestamp.
-9. A monotonic counter starting at 0.
-10. A timestamp with millisecond or coarser granularity.
+9. A timestamp with millisecond or coarser granularity.

 <a id=Existing_RNG_APIs_in_Programming_Languages></a>
 ## Existing RNG APIs in Programming Languages